 Later that same year, Twitch rolled out yet another category named Creative where members could stream any number of artistic and creative works.
 After beginning with a Bob Ross painting marathon, this category is now home to a number of well-known artists who share their creative processes whether it be painting, sculpting, cosplay costume creation, cooking, composing or really anything else you can think of.

 More recently, Twitch has introduced several other emerging content categories that are flourishing as we speak.
 These include IRL, a vlogging focused category, Social Eating where members dine together and Programmatic TV, which was inspired by the interactive nature of Bob Ross’ Joy of Painting marathon.
+There is also some personalisations that a Twitch streamer can use as well.
+They can have personal emote and free twitch overlays to make every stream different.

 While Twitch is perhaps best known for its video game live streaming, the days of only watching Zelda speedruns is well behind us.
 After all, you can still find those sorts of things on YouTube so it didn’t really set Twitch apart.
 No, Twitch had to embrace new categories to keep their brand alive, garner content creators and keep audiences returning day after day.
 Not only was the addition of new categories like poker and the visual arts a fantastic idea, but it very well may be the change that keeps Twitch alive for many years to come.